kwittingknitter/fluffy-eureka/README.md

 To set up, run `make install` in the Python environment of your choice

 ### Project setup

 - `/data` stores JSON file data
 - `/scripts` contains notebooks that utilize the api wrapper to download data
 - `/tests` contains tests for the api wrapper
-- `/wrapper` contains the api wrapper
+- `/wrapper` contains the api wrapper and Open API specs for [the actual api](./wrapper/docs/spec.yaml)
+- `/service` Flask service based on data downloaded from OLIS